open/close all folders

-- Too Good for This Sinful Earth: Thus her Day of Flight comes first, and seeing as she was the youngest, much sooner than most.
+- Too Good for This Sinful Earth: Thus her Day of Flight comes first.
+Seeing as she was the youngest, it's much sooner than most.

-- Voiced by: Kazusa Murai (JP), Karen Strassman (credited as "Kirsty Pape") (US)
+- Voiced by: Kazusa Murai (JP), Karen Strassman* (EN)

-- Bunny-Ears Lawyer: Despite her constant naps, she actually does do phenomenally good work at her job.
+- Bunny-Ears Lawyer: The reason no one gets onto her for her constant naps is because she is phenomenally good at her job.

 - Sleepyhead: Nemu has a reputation for constantly falling asleep.

-- Voiced by: Tamio Ohki (JP), Michael McConnohie (US)
+- Voiced by: Tamio Ohki (JP), Michael McConnohie (EN)

 - Cool Mask: Wears a spoon-like mask.